mizticNZ/mnzeventsub/README.md

-# mnzeventsub
+# mizticNZ Twitch Event Sub
-eventsub playaround react node express
+This is where I play around with the twitch eventsub